- Starts at: 14:30h

 Other topics include (inter)national prosecution, foreign fighters, the role of intelligence in court, countering violent extremism, and rehabilitation and reintegration.
 Finally, through virtual study visits, you will experience (legal approaches to) counter-terrorism in practice.

 - Jus ad bellum and jus in bello in counter-terrorism;

 - Human rights issues raised in the context of terrorism and counter-terrorism;

 - Foreign terrorist fighters phenomenon.

-You can find a preliminary programme for the event here (Find an overview of speakers and virtual visits below).
+You can find the programme for the event here (find an overview of speakers and virtual visits below).

 NB: It is possible to attend only one of the two programmes (International Criminal Law or International Legal & Comparative Approaches to Counter-Terrorism).
 Should this be the case, please include your preference in the registration form.